suchanek/proteusPy/paper/paper.md

 The ``turtle3D`` class represents an object that maintains a *local coordinate system* in three dimensional space.
 This coordinate system consists of:

-- A Position Vector
+- A Position in 3D space
 - A Heading Vector
 - A Left Vector
 - An Up Vector

-These vectors fully define the object's position and orientation in a *local* coordinate frame.
+The Heading, Left and Up vectors are unit vectors that define the object's orientation in a *local* coordinate frame.
 The Turtle developed in `proteusPy` is based on the excellent book by Abelson: [@Abelson_DiSessa_1986].
 The [to_local]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_local") and [to_global]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_global") methods convert between these two.
 These methods make it possible to readily compare different disulfides by:

 1. Orienting the turtle at the disulfide's proximal residue in a standard orientation.
 2. Converting the global coordinates of the disulfide as read from the RCSB into local coordinates.
 3. Saving all of the local coordinates with the raw coordinates
-4. Performing RMS distance and angle calculations
+4. Performing distance and angle calculations

 By implementing the functions ``Move``, ``Roll``, ``Yaw``, ``Pitch`` and ``Turn`` the turtle is capable of movement in a three-dimensional space.
 See [@Pabo_1986] for more details.

 The turtle has several molecule-specific functions including [orient_at_residue]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.orient_at_residue") and [orient_from_backbone]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.orient_from_backbone").
 These routines make it possible to build protein backbones of arbitrary conformation and to readily add sidechains to modeled structures.
-I will use these capabilities in future modeling work, but are available now.

-# Database Creation

-The following steps were performed to create the RCSB database:

-1. Identify disulfide containing proteins in the [RCSB](https://www.rcsb.org).
-I generated a query using the web-based query tool for all proteins containing one or more disulfide bond.
-The resulting file consisted of 35,819 IDs.
-2. Download the structure files to disk.
-This resulted in the program [DisulfideDownloader.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideDownloader.py).
-The download took approximately twelve hours.
-3. Extract the disulfides from the downloaded structures.
-The program [DisulfideExtractor.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py) was used to extract disulfides from the individual structure files.
-This seemingly simple task was complicated by several factors including:

-   1. Duplicate disulfides contained within a multi-chain protein file.
-   2. Physically impossible disulfides, where the $C_\alpha - C_\alpha$ distance is > 8 $\AA$ .
-   3. Structures with disordered CYS atoms.

-In the end I elected to only use a single example of a given disulfide from a multi-chain entry, and removed any disulfides with a $C_\alpha - C_\alpha$ distance is > 8 $\AA$.
-This resulted in the current database consisting of 35,808 structures and 120,494 disulfide bonds.
-To my knowledge this is the only searchable database of disulfide bonds in existence.

 # Examples